c4pt0r/pfs/agfs-shell/README.md

 ## Control Flow (if/then/else/fi)

-agfs-shell2 supports bash-style if statements for conditional execution.
+agfs-shell supports bash-style if statements for conditional execution.

 ### Syntax